Boston Truck Accident Lawyers

 Contributory Negligence in Massachusetts

 Like many other states, Massachusetts has a contributory negligence rule governing the recovery of damages in a personal injury claim.

 The rule states that you can recover damages as long as your percentage of fault for the accident is not greater than the total amount of fault shared by the other liable parties.

 However, your compensation will be reduced by your percentage of fault for the crash.
 This means that a compensation award of $100,000 would be reduced to $90,000 if you were 10 percent at fault.

 This is typically applied in the courtroom, but this rule may also come up in the insurance claims process.

-Your Boston truck accident lawyers at Janet, Janet & Suggs can help make sure the comparative fault rule is applied correctly to your claim.
+Your Boston truck accident lawyers at Janet, Janet & Suggs, LLC can help make sure the comparative fault rule is applied correctly to your claim.

 Types of Insurance Claims for Truck Accidents